CaptainCrouton89/AlariaWiki/Life and Death.md

 ### The Soul

-The soul is made of pure positive energy from [Aurus, the White Sun].
+The soul is made of pure positive energy from [Aurus, the White Sun](Aurus, the White Sun).
 A long, faint strand of it stretches all the way back to the sun.
+It was created by Aurus.
+Only Alarian creatures are energized with a soul.

 ### The Shadow

-The shadow is made of pure negative energy from [Nydus, the Black Sun].
+The shadow is made of pure negative energy from [Nydus, the Black Sun](Nydus, the Black Sun).
 A long, faint strand of it stretches all the way back to the sun.
+It was created by Nydus.
+Only Alarian creatures are energized with a shadow.

 ### The Spirit

-One's spirit is made of pure Ezz, pulled from the swirling mass throughout the planes.
+One's spirit is made of pure ezz, pulled from the swirling mass throughout the planes.
+Living things with free will all have some spirit-like core consisting mainly of ezz.
+Life-like things from other planar stacks may not have free-will, and will be "powered" by something other than a soul and shadow.
+For example, some life on other planar stacks is powered with [Aether](Aether).

 ## Astral & Malstaric Thread